RoboticsLabURJC/2018-phd-pedro-fernandez/README.md

   \end{cases}
 $$

 - **In function of the center line, linear velocity and time to complete**.
-The idea is to force the agent go fast and try to finish the task as soon as posible.
+The idea is to force the agent going fast and try to finish the task as soon as posible.
 So, we rewarded fast velocities in center of lane positions, and penalize long steps.
 It has been added scalars, 10, 2 and 1, to maximize near the center.

 $$
 reward =